 Dodson also conducts leadership workshops at the National FFA Convention, the New Professionals Conference and Student Teacher Conclave, and the Teacher Workshop for Ag Teachers in Arizona.

-Brad and his students conduct team building training at Camp Tehama for the Chapter Officers’ Leadership Conference for the Superior FFA Region.
-Brad also assists with state and regional FFA officer candidate training, state officer training, and Paradise High School Counselors Team Building Retreat.
+Dodson and his students conduct team building training at Camp Tehama for the Chapter Officers’ Leadership Conference for the Superior FFA Region.
+Brad also assists with state and regional FFA officer candidate training, state officer training, and the Paradise High School Counselors Team Building Retreat.

 In past years, Dodson has hosted the Superior Region Leadership contest, judged the semifinals of the Creed Speaking and Prepared Public Speaking contests, assisted with the State Parliamentary Procedure contest, attended the regional and sectional CATA meetings, judged the Chico Science Fair, advised the Out in the Country day camp with Recreational Sports, and consulted the Delta Teachers Conference.
 He has also served on a number of committees including Single Subject Advisors, the AGED Advisory Committee, and the Position Search Committee.